What is the Expo?

 What is the PWA Breakfast?

-We kick off the Expo by celebrating the work of our partners over the year and highlighting trends in school-to-workplace connections.
-Attendees can meet students who were inspired by our career-related learning experiences, and they can connect with educators, business leaders and government officials all invested in raising our graduation rates and creating an educated, prosperous and resilient workforce.
-Learn more and register.
+We look forward to continuing the tradition of the PWA Breakfast in 2022.
+We kick off the typical Expo by celebrating the work of our partners over the year and highlighting trends in school-to-workplace connections.
+At the PWA Breakfast, attendees can meet students who were inspired by our career-related learning experiences, and they can connect with educators, business leaders and government officials all invested in raising our graduation rates and creating an educated, prosperous and resilient workforce.

 How does the Expo support Oregon’s career-learning requirements?